Ex-college football staffer shared docs with Michigan, showing a Big Ten team had Wolverines' signs

 The employee said he recently shared the documents, which showed the Wolverines’ signs and corresponding plays — as well as screenshots of text-message exchanges with staffers at other Big Ten schools — with Michigan.
 He spoke with The Associated Press on condition of anonymity because he feared the disclosures could impact his coaching career.

-The alleged actions by conference schools potentially violate the Big Ten’s sportsmanship policy, which could lead to punishment by the commissioner’s office.
-Harbaugh’s program also faces that possibility.
+The alleged actions by potentially violate the Big Ten’s sportsmanship policy, which could lead to punishment of the schools by the commissioner’s office.
+Harbaugh’s program also faces that possibility; the school confirmed Monday it has received notification of potential disciplinary action.

 No. 2 Michigan (9-0, 6-0 Big Ten) is already the subject of an NCAA investigation into an alleged impermissible, in-person scouting and sign-stealing scheme.
 A former low-level staffer, Connor Stalions, allegedly attended and also sent people to opponents’ games to record video that wasused to decode their in-game signals.